bestwebsoft/smtp-wordpress-plugin/readme.txt

 == Changelog ==

+= V1.0.2 - 15.05.2015 =
+* Update : BWS plugins section is updated.
+* Update : We updated all functionality for wordpress 4.2.2.

 = V1.0.1 - 13.03.2015 =
 * Bugfix : Bug with plugin's option when sending email was fixed.
 * Update : BWS plugins section was updated.